Not So Far Away, Originally published in the Daily Iowan, March of 2016.

 turned my face to the bus window, sobbing silently, hoping the Syrian refugees wouldn’t see me from their seats across the aisle.
-How was I, a privileged 19-year-old American girl, supposed to answer one, who had just asked me the only words she knew in English: “The borders … open?”
-I just shook my head and peered outside to the barren landscape, continuing to wipe the tears from my eyes.
+How was I, a privileged 19-year-old American girl, supposed to answer someone, who had just asked me in broken English if the borders were open in Macedonia.
+I just shook my head and peered outside to the barren landscape of Thessaloniki.

 My own journey came about because as a young journalist, I wanted to be witness to events that to me seemed so cataclysmic in terms of the human condition.
-I knew it was a big story.
-And I had an angle: An Iowa law-school graduate whose parents are friends with mine worked in the camps in Greece.
+I knew it was a story, and I had an angle: An Iowa law-school graduate who managed refugee camps in Greece.
 I set out to chase down Drew Craig, a 29-year-old field coordinator for the nongovernmental organization Lighthouse Relief in northern Greece, where thousands of Syrians fleeing violence had arrived.

 The Cedar Rapids native was hard to track down, his parents, Jim and Debbie Craig, had only spoken with him twice in the few months he had been in Greece.
-Drew and I had been acquaintances throughout the years, but I never expected the two of us would cross paths so far away, under these conditions.
+Drew and I had been acquaintances throughout the years, but I never expected the two of us would cross paths so far from home and under these conditions.

-Drew’s infinitely deep voice contrasts with his smaller stature, and he’s recognizable by his facial hair.
-Drew stands mostly with his arms across his chest, his body sort of gliding as he walks with purpose.
+Drew’s infinitely deep voice contrasts with his smaller stature, and he’s recognizable by his scruffy facial hair.
+Drew stands mostly with his arms across his chest, his body sort of gliding along even walking over rocks.
+You don't mistake Drew for anyone else because of his agency.

 Before the camps, Drew graduated from the University of Iowa College of Law in 2013.
 During law school, he worked for the Iowa Office of the Attorney General in 2011 and the State Appellate Defender in 2012.
 Hoping to effect change abroad, he joined Defense for Children International in Ramallah, a Palestinian city in the West Bank, as a legal intern in 2012.

 But he had left his legal life behind him, at least for the moment.
-Now, halfway across the globe, he seemed more somber than I had remembered him.
-He seemed deep in thought.
-No wonder, I guessed.
+Now, halfway across the globe, he seemed more somber than I had remembered him, always deep in thought.
 I first saw him in Polykastro, Greece, on March 14, when he picked me up at the bus station.
 I was jubilant to see a familiar face after being in Lesvos for two days, photographing refugees coming ashore.
-But Drew?
-It seemed as if he was entirely preoccupied.
-I soon learned why.
+But Drew seemed as if he was entirely preoccupied.

 “You’re just going so much that you don’t really think about details,” Drew told me later.
 Small details such as eating and sleeping.
 I was with him for three days and saw him consume three small bakery items.
 He barely slept; rather, he answered calls, emails, and texts until the late hours of the night.
 Then he woke up early the next morning to get supplies for the camp he worked with that day.
 To me, it seemed like an incredible pace.